01 of 08

 - Which stitch to use?
-Double crochet post stitches are most common, but you can create this stitch in hdc, treble and taller post stitches if you desire.
+Double crochet post stitches are most common, but you can create this stitch in half double crochet, treble and taller post stitches if you desire.

 - How many of each stitch across?
 The basketweave design is created by alternating sections of front post stitches with sections of back post stitches.
 A common choice is to make 5 front post stitches followed by 5 back post stitches across the row.
 However, you can do fewer or more as you prefer.

 - How many rows of stitches?
-The key to basketweave stitch is that after a certain number of rows, you reverse the pattern–working back post stitches into the front post stitches and front post stitches into the back post stitches.
-You can alternate after any number of rows you want, although it is common to switch after the same number as the number used across; so if you crocheted 5 front post, 5 back post across then you'll also crochet 5 rows before reversing.
+The key to basketweave stitch is that after a certain number of rows, you reverse the pattern—working back post stitches into the front post stitches and front post stitches into the back post stitches.
+You can alternate after any number of rows you want, although it is common to switch after the same number as the number used across; if you crocheted 5 front post and 5 back post across, then you'll also crochet 5 rows before reversing.
 This is what gives the most even, checkerboard feel to basketweave crochet.

-Once you choose your stitch and your number of stitches and rows, you're ready to begin!Continue to 5 of 8 below.
+Once you choose your stitch and the amount of stitches and rows, you're ready to begin.Continue to 5 of 8 below.

 05 of 08

 Beginning Your Blanket